stevewells20/cs175-cryptomator/index.md

 ![Encryption Process](https://lh6.googleusercontent.com/e-kpXkqz3hFiHi7TRZAak5eKUwVmZZyprvkeBTF50UWIv5K0uhIXcKTIhGM6GkqnHlEgp3QaIibIgfqaRY28WEDy7sdALBYuxX5HdXsi)

-## What Cryptomator does for you
+## What Cryptomator does for the Yes Men

 <img align="right" border="15px" width="45%" src="https://lh6.googleusercontent.com/BJJN5DBGMpRYmiR4IkyB0x-zK9YyMXMZ259DZRTAaky5nwxX-P8gOvvyWGAoUio9fWgvvTG1KYU7rT9rid7qk0bC4-DsFOcyWleorukM">

-Allows you to secure your data on any server or cloud storage including Dropbox and Google drive.
+The YesMen's activism is almost entirely based in digital media --video files, plans for events, hoax websites, advertisements, etc.-- all of which need to be protected and remain known to trusted collaborators only until the campaigns are released.
+Cryptomator allows them to secure their data on any server or cloud storage including Dropbox and Google drive.
 This allows for a group to share vaults and keep what they’re working on encrypted.
 It’s Open source and available on many platforms including Windows, macOS, Linux, Android, iOS, and even as a jar.
 And best of all: it is easy to use!